neo-project/docs/en-us/sc/bountyprogram.md

 # Bounty program

 NEO Council will offer rewards to developers and hackers that identify weaknesses in the source code.
-The rewards are distributed according to the table below. **Bugs must be reported following the correct procedure to be eligible for reward**
+The rewards are distributed according to the table below. **Bugs must be reported following the correct procedure to be eligible for reward.** Already known bugs are not eligible for reward.

 ## How to report
 Keep the vulnerability or bug private.
 Do not disclose publicly.